cryptodev1990/mercator/dev-notes/feature-wishlist.md

 - [ ] Send to back / bring to front
 - [ ] Setting colors of groups
 - [ ] Grouping shapes

+## Large conversations

+- What should organizations/multitenancy look like?
+- What should the frontend look like?
+- How should NLP work?
+- What data sets do we want?
+- What could we build that's a novel entry?
+  - ML-accelerated labeling
+  - Pipelines for the text labeling, image labeling, geolabeling